China–Indonesia relations: South China Sea

+In 1932, China sent a Note Verbale to France, declaring that China's southernmost territory was the Paracels for the first time.
+In 1943, China again reiterated through its government-published book, China Handbook (1937–1943), that its southernmost territory was the Paracels, specifically Triton Island.
+In 1947, China revised its Handbook, stating that its southernmost territory was the Spratlys.
+In its revised 1947 Handbook and acknowledging that other states have claims to the Spratleys.
+During the same year, it began using a map with a dash-line to claim almost the entire sea, including the waters of the Natuna islands.

 In March 2016, the two countries were involved in confrontation near Natuna Islands as Indonesian maritime authority that tried to capture a Chinese trawler accused for illegal fishing was prevented by Chinese coast guard.
 Indonesia insists to prosecute Chinese trawler crew, despite Beijing's demand to release them.
 An Indonesian official said that the "traditional fishing grounds" was not recognised under the UNCLOS.
 This incident prompted Indonesian military to increase its presence in Natuna area.
 On 23 June 2016, Indonesian President Joko Widodo visited Natuna islands on a warship, this was meant to send a "clear message" that Indonesia was "very serious in its effort to protect its sovereignty".

 Following the Permanent Court of Arbitration ruling on 12 July 2016, Indonesia called on all parties involved in the territorial dispute to exercise self-restraint and to respect applicable international laws.
+The international ruling invalidated the dash-line utilized by China to claim the waters of the Natuna islands.
+Of the 556 vessels Indonesia had destroyed from October 2014 to 2019 for violating rules, 3 were from China while 9 other Chinese vessels escaped Indonesian custody.
+The amount of Chinese vessels destroyed was relatively small compared to vessels from countries like Vietnam (312), Philippines (91), and Malaysia (87).